DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Although Emily had previously expressed the view that everyone should have their own dish, she deferred to Mary on this occasion, appearing to accept her decision regarding a new arrangement in which only her household would share with Mary’s.
-Notably, by this time, Mary’s two grandsons and their partners were not to share with Mary, but to have their own internet connections.
-It seemed that Mary had not pressed them to review this decision, perhaps because it was her grandsons rather than her granddaughters who were involved, although it was two of her grand-daughters-in-law, including Emily, who told us about this decision.
+Notably, by this time Mary’s two grandsons and their partners were not to share with Mary, but to have their own internet connections.
+It seemed that Mary had not pressed them to review this decision, perhaps because it was her grandsons rather than her granddaughters who were involved, although it was two of her granddaughters-in-law, including Emily, who told us about this decision.

 Emily may also have agreed to share with Mary out of a concern for